mahhov/bb-better-binding/readme.md

 #### Note on component load order

 Components are loaded from bottom of the document, upwards.
 This means, if `component-parent` uses `component-child`, then `component-child` should be loaded first (e.g. defined lower in the html).
-Similary, all usages of `component-parent` should occur after (e.g. higher in the html) the component is defined.
+Similary, all usages of `component-parent` should occur after (e.g. higher in the html) the component than where it is defined.